MontiCore/montiarc/CONTRIBUTING.md

 > project and then builds the project.
 See the [Gradle Website](https://gradle.org/)
 > for more information about the Gradle build tool.

+#### Code Formatting

+Formatting is checked with [Spotless](https://github.com/diffplug/spotless) (`gradle spotlessCheck` / `gradle spotlessApply`).
+The first time you run any `gradle` command from the repository root, a Git `pre-push` hook is installed automatically (no manual setup needed) that runs `spotlessCheck` before every push.
+If it finds violations, it runs `spotlessApply` for you and aborts the push - just review/commit the resulting changes and push again.

 ### Documentation

 #### Prerequisites